Alliance at Work: Jan-March 2020

 In January, Amy Parkhurst, Senior Vice President of Business Development, traveled to Baltimore to meet with “Heat Soak,” a manufacturer of thermoformed plastic products.
 Parkhurst was joined by Charlie Bauman of Virginia Beach.
-A meeting was held with the company’s decision makers followed by a facility tour.
-Heat Soak is looking to relocate due to the high cost of operating a business in Maryland coupled with a dissatisfaction with the local work force.
+A meeting was held with the company’s decision-makers followed by a facility tour.
+Heat Soak is looking to relocate due to the high cost of operating a business in Maryland coupled with dissatisfaction with the local workforce.

-On January 30th, 2020 the Hampton Roads Economic Development Alliance hosted its 2020 Annual Meeting to celebrate the success of the 757 region in 2019 and to look forward to the new year.
-The annual meeting included a panel discussion featuring Barry Duval, President and CEO of the Virginia Chamber of Commerce and John O. “Dubby” Wynne, Chairman of Reinvent Hampton Roads.
+On January 30th, 2020 the Hampton Roads Economic Development Alliance hosted its 2020 Annual Meeting to celebrate the success of the 757 regions in 2019 and to look forward to the new year.
+The annual meeting included a panel discussion featuring Barry Duval, President, and CEO of the Virginia Chamber of Commerce and John O. “Dubby” Wynne, Chairman of Reinvent Hampton Roads.

 In addition, the Alliance Staff participated in the following B2B events/activities in the region:

 Amy Jordan participated in a Defense Entrepreneurs Forum at VersAbility in Hampton which provided an overview of its mission, services provided, and opportunities to work with defense-related businesses.
 Carrie Rhoades from NASA’s Langley Research Center also explained their innovative partnerships and how to do business with NASA.